danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 dies in <code>synchronize_rcu()</code> and lockdep has no idea what's going on, and I've seen such days.

-Personally I think in driver subsytem the most that's still a legit and justified use of RCU is for object lookup with <code>struct xarray</code> and
+Personally I think in driver subsystem the most that's still a legit and justified use of RCU is for object lookup with <code>struct xarray</code> and
 <code>kref_get_unless_zero()</code>, and cleanup handled entirely by
 <code>kfree_rcu()</code>.
 Anything more and you're very likely chasing a rabbit